 The Green Salad

 No holiday meal is complete without a vibrant green salad.
-You probably have your own preferences, but if you are looking for something vibrant, nutritious, and easy to digest, try this Middle Eastern-inspired arugula and sumac salad.
-What I love about arugula is that it has anti-histamine properties and might balance out other dishes higher in histamines.
+You probably have your own preferences, but if you are looking for inspiration, try this Middle Eastern-inspired arugula and sumac salad if you are looking for something vibrant, nutritious, and easy to digest.
+I love arugula because it has anti-histamine properties and might balance out other dishes higher in histamines.
 I won’t give you quantities—make it to your taste and as big as you need.

 The Winter Slaw